peterussell/peterussell.github.io_old/_posts/2014-10-29-using-foreflight-track-log-on-the-bus.md

 ForeFlight ([pretty][ff1] [unanimously][ff2] the best flying app currently available) has a cool feature called **Track Log** that I've wanted to try out for a while now.
-Track Log records flight data such as altitude and heading over time, and lets you export it later as .kml, .gpx, or .csv formats.
+Track Log records flight data such as altitude and heading over time, and lets you export it later in .kml, .gpx, or .csv formats.

 A cool trick is importing the recorded data into Google Earth, which can display a 3D view of where you and your trusty Cessna have been.
 I didn't have